-Diary Of A Busker Day 294 Monday October 8th Winchester High Street (1. opposite Oxfam, Time: 1:57-3:01pm, 2. opposite Vodafone, Time: 3:24-4:30pm
+Diary Of A Busker Day 294 Monday October 8th 2012 Winchester High Street 1.
+Opposite Oxfam, Time: 1:57-3:01pm, 2.
+Opposite Vodafone, Time: 3:24-4:30pm

-Another day of drizzle… It seems everytime I’m at this end of the street, Walter turns up – on que, as it were, almost like he’s lurking somewhere, waiting for me.
+Another day of drizzle.
+It seems every time I’m at this end of the street, Walter turns up, on cue, almost like he’s lurking somewhere, waiting for me.
 He’s here again, with his “Same old song”, which is getting to be like his way of saying Hello.
-Actually, he’s pretty much on the button – The Third Man’s definately the same old song, that’s for sure.
-Anyway, after that I do the usual Bridge On The River Kwai (I think I’ll call it just ‘Bridge’ from now on).
-“Don’t you know the words?” says Walter.
-“What?
+Actually, he’s pretty much on the button – The Third Man’s definitely the same old song, that’s for sure.
+Anyway, after that I do the usual Bridge On The River Kwai (I think I’ll call it just Bridge from now on).
+‘Don’t you know the words?’ says Walter.
+‘What?
 It’s got words?
-I thought it was just whistling.”
-“No!” he says and starts singing some words as he goes off to cross the road.
+I thought it was just whistling.’
+‘No!’ he says and starts singing some words as he goes to cross the road.
 As my hearing’s bad, I have to put the guitar down, get up, go over to him before he crosses and ask him to sing the words again.
-“Don’t throw the lamp at father, wait till he goes to bed!” he sings.
-Ha!
-“I never knew it was that!
-Cheers, Walter – you learn something everyday!”
+‘Don’t throw the lamp at father, wait till he goes to bed!’ he sings.
+‘I never knew it was that!
+Cheers, Walter.
+You learn something everyday!’
 Indeed.

-Earnings: £31.97p + 2 cds
+Earnings: £31.97 + 2 CDs